Rick Scott: Immigration and refugees

 In 2010, Scott ran for governor as an immigration hard-liner.
 At the time, he favored similar laws as Arizona's controversial Arizona SB 1070 which targeted illegal immigrants, and criticized Florida lawmakers for not being tougher on illegal immigrants.
 Scott called for police to check individuals' immigration status.
 By 2014, PolitiFact wrote that Scott had "abandoned promises to get tough on illegal immigration."
 Over time, he moderated his views on immigration.

 In 2011, Scott opposed giving in-state tuition for illegal immigrants, but reversed course in 2014 and signed a bill giving DREAMers in-state tuition in an effort to place limits on how much state institutions can raise tuition each year.
 In 2013, Scott vetoed legislation that would have given DACA-eligible immigrants the ability to obtain temporary driving licenses.
 By 2018, he spoke in favor of giving DREAMers a path to citizenship.

 In June 2018, Scott opposed the Trump administration family separation policy, which involved separating children from their parents, relatives, or other adults who accompanied them in crossing the border, sending the parents to federal jails and placing children and infants under the supervision of the U.S. Department of Health and Human Services.
 In a letter to United States secretary of health and human services Alex Azar, Scott wrote: "I have been very clear that I absolutely do not agree with the practice of separating children from their families.
 This practice needs to stop now."

 Scott's administration awarded Comprehensive Health Services, Inc. (CHSi) a tax incentive package of $600,000 to expand in Cape Canaveral, Florida.
 CHSi runs the Homestead Temporary Shelter for Unaccompanied Children which detains minor migrants, including those separated from families at the border.

+LGBTQ rights

+In 2022, Scott voted against the Respect for Marriage Act.